Shadyyey/Shadyyey/README.md

 ## About Me

-Hey there! 👋 I'm [DShadey], a coding aficionado with a zest for all things tech.
+Hey there! 👋 I'm DShadey, a coding aficionado with a zest for all things tech.
 Welcome to my GitHub profile, where I unleash my programming powers and embark on thrilling coding adventures. 🚀💻

 ## What I Do